 Get all the important session dates including when teaching starts and ends, along with examination dates.

-You'll be given access to Stirling Essentials in mid-August.
-It's an on-line module which will help you prepare for study at University.
-We recommend you work through this module before you arrive.
+Get off to a good start by completing Stirling Essentials, our on-line module which will help you prepare for study at University.
+We recommend you work through this module and online workshops before you arrive.
 Stirling Essentials will be available throughout your studies as it is the gateway to a wide range of advice and study skills resources.

 You need to have access to a laptop or computer to be able to study effectively on all our courses.
 We have a laptop loan service available for short and longer term loans.
 You also need basic digital skills in using software such as Office 365.
 We offer workshops to if you need to improve your skills.

 Canvas is the online learning space where you will find your learning materials, information on your modules and be able to sign up for classes and submit assessments.
 You will have access to your module spaces from a week before semester begins.

 You’ll receive feedback on your work to help you improve and build your confidence.
 All modules also have feedback and guidance sessions so you can meet your tutors outside class to get advice and help.